 Harry Tiernan has started on the long journey that is studying medical science.
 His first of many university semesters was complete with gruelling timetables and demanding study just to maintain pace with expectations.
-All this because is due to his passion to return to Cootamundra to play his part in addressing our nation’s rural and regional medical services shortage.
+All this is due to his passion to return to Cootamundra and play his part in addressing our nation’s rural and regional medical services shortage.

 Staring down the barrel of a potential decade at university, Cootamundra student Harry Tiernan remains upbeat despite the challenges including long study hours, immense pressure and intense competition.